Festivals Reviews

 (2024 | Hong Kong / China | 102 minutes | Flora Lau)

-From the neon glow of Chongqing to the experimental art galleries of Paris, LUZ strains to connect disparate stories of lonely fathers & daughters through a virtual stag hunt.
-We enter the fragmented narrative by way of a pair of down-on -their-luck fixers who toil by night for a wealthy nightclub owner (each with their own schemes and regrets).
-Elsewhere, on a different pole of the socioeconomic spectrum, the story of a young gallerist (Sandrine Pinna) who spends evenings at home immersed in her VR headset unfolds.
+From the neon glow of Chongqing’s puzzle-like cityscape to the experimental art galleries of Paris, LUZ strains to connect disparate stories of lonely fathers & daughters through a virtual stag hunt.
+We enter the fragmented narrative by way of a pair of down-on-their-luck fixers (each with their own schemes and regrets) who toil by night to take care of the unseemly affairs of a wealthy nightclub owner.
+Elsewhere, on a different pole of the socioeconomic spectrum, we follow the hazy story of a young gallerist (Sandrine Pinna) who spends evenings at home immersed in her VR headset and disappearing from the world around her.

-While she quests for meaning — or maybe just distraction — among strangers in an online game, her story is paralleled by a remorseful father’s search for his long-estranged daughter.
-His journey eventually brings him from camgirl livestreams into the realm of multiplayer gaming.
-Hers takes the opposite course as a daughter dragged back in the real world to reunite with her long-estranged stepmother.
-The pieces of the two stories intersect and comment on each other, but you can feel that writer-director Flora Lau’s interests in some are stronger than others.
+While she quests to find meaning meaning — or maybe just numbing distraction — among strangers in a massively populated online game, her story is paralleled by a remorseful father’s search for his long-estranged daughter.
+His journey to seek clues to her whereabouts eventually brings him from camgirl livestreams into the realm of multiplayer gaming.
+Hers takes the opposite course: a daughter who finds herself dragged back in the real world to reunite with her long-estranged stepmother.
+Although the themes and pieces of the two stories intersect and indirectly comment on each other, you can feel that writer-director Flora Lau’s interests in some are stronger than others.
 Further, a third spur involving an art heist theoretically bridges the two main stories is underdeveloped and quickly abandoned before it ever gets going.

-Intentional or not, the game that binds them seems incredibly dull, a multiplayer world where nothing seems to happen yet everyone emerges breathless.
-Maybe it’s the poor nausea-inducing graphics, rather than the chase for a crystalline deer who’s always out of reach that leaves the players (like the audience) exhausted.
+Much of the cinematography is beautiful, depicting vibrant cities and nightlife traversed by these disconnected souls.
+Conversely, intentional or not, the game that binds them seems incredibly dull, a multiplayer world where nothing seems to happen yet everyone emerges breathless.
+Maybe it’s the middling quality of the sometimes nausea-inducing graphics, rather than the chase for a crystalline deer who’s always out of reach that leaves the players (like the audience) exhausted.
 Fittingly, then, the film’s most compelling images come when the action shifts to Paris.
-It’s there that Isabelle Huppert makes a case for being alive in the real world: vaping, dancing, capering, and charging headlong into an icy sea.
+It’s there that the mere presence of Isabelle Huppert makes a case for being alive in the real world: vaping, dancing, capering, and charging headlong into an icy sea.

 Rating: 3 out of 5.